SiliconLabs/bluetooth_applications/bluetooth_bthome_v2_light/README.md

 - Make sure that the SDK extension is already installed.
 If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- Third-party Drivers Extension must be enabled for the project to install "BTHome v2" and "BTHome v2 - Server" component.
+- Third-party Drivers Extension must be enabled for the project to install "BTHome v2" and "BTHome v2 - Server" components.

 ## How It Works

 You have one or more switches controlling one light.
-You would use in a hallway, where you have a switch at both ends of the hallway that controls the hallway light.
-You are able to switch the light on and off from either end of the hallway.
+You would use them in a hallway, where you have a switch at both ends of the hallway that controls the hallway light.
+You can switch the light on and off from either end of the hallway.

-**Application Initialization**
+### Application Initialization

 ![application_initialization](images/application_init.png)

-**BTHome v2 Events**
+### BTHome v2 Events

 ![bthome_v2_events](images/bthome_v2_events.png)

-The example implements a CLI Interface that provide some features:
+The example implements a CLI Interface that provides some features:

 - Scan BLE network and list BTHome devices.
 List them with the following parameters:
   - MAC - Encryption (Yes/No) - Encryption Key Available (Yes/No)